What to do with Coffee grounds? Put coffee grounds in the garden? Does adding used grounds from your morning coffee to your garden soil help or hurt?

 #2 – Add Coffee Grounds To Your Compost Pile

-Adding old grounds in garden soil is a good way to build the soil.
-Coffee contains about 1.5 percent nitrogen by weight.
+Adding old coffee grounds in garden soil is a good way to build the soil structure.
+Coffee is a good source of nitrogen (contains 1.5% by weight) and you can include it to the plant’s nutrition thru compost coffee grounds.

 However, it is also important to keep in mind the acidity of coffee grounds.
 Balance this out with yard scraps, kitchen scraps, and a good source of calcium carbonate like wood ashes or lime to balance out the pH and also add more phosphorous.

 Keep in mind that the fungus growing on coffee tends to use up a lot of nitrogen.
-Again, it’s a good idea to have a good mixture of materials in your compost.
+Again, it’s a good idea to have a good mixture of organic matter and other materials in your compost bin or compost heap.

 The video below looks at HOW much coffee you can use in the Garden

 Slugs attacking your strawberries?
 Snails munching on your lettuce?
-Are ants eating your tomato plants?
+Are ants eating your tomatoes?

-Protect plants like a moat protects a castle.
+Apart from using coffee grounds for soil amendment, you can also use coffee grounds for plant protection like a moat protects a castle.
 Place a protective ring of used coffee grounds around these vulnerable plants.
-Or try diatomaceous earth for the pests.
+Or try adding diatomaceous earth for controlling pests.

 #4 – Free, Effective, and Easy To Make Liquid Fertilizer

 Coffee beans are full of nutrients like nitrogen, phosphorus, potassium, copper, and magnesium.
-The used grounds still contain a high concentration of these nutrients.
+Backyard flower growers like to use coffee grounds for roses as the used grounds still contain a high concentration of these nutrient as the used grounds still contain a high concentration of these nutrients.

-It is very easy to use coffee grounds as fertilizer by making an effective liquid food.
-Put about one-half pound of used grounds in a five gallon bucket, fill with water, and stir.
+It is very easy to use coffee grounds as an organic fertilizer by making an effective liquid food.
+Put about one-half pound of used coffee grinds in a five gallon bucket, fill with water, and stir.

 Of course, unlike the store bought liquid fertilizers, your homemade liquid fertilizer is free!